These 7 Factors May Lead To Cervical Cancer

 Several experts suspect that the tendency to develop cervical cancers in families is due to a hereditary condition that makes the immune system less able to fight HPV.

-Getting tested regularly is the best way to prevent this disease.
+Going in for a test regularly is the best way to prevent this disease.

 Vaginal smears (Pap smears) and HPV testing are key to early detection.